 But the answer is — yes — there is hope.
 Exercise does help those diagnosed with dementia.

 A recent study found that exercise can help improve cognitive function and exercise capacity in senile dementia patients.
 The participants regularly exercised for a year, and their cognitive function, activities of daily living and exercise capacity levels were evaluated at baseline, 6 and 12 months.

-The findings showed that regular exercise can not only improve cardiopulmonary function, muscle strength, endurance, flexibility and agility, but also enhance cognition.
+The findings showed that regular exercise can not only improve cardiopulmonary function, muscle strength, muscle size, endurance, flexibility and agility, but also enhance cognition.

 And it seems that cardio exercise is especially beneficial in reducing brain atrophy and the build-up of amyloid-beta in the brain — a hallmark of Alzheimer’s disease.

 So, if you or a loved one is suffering from dementia, it’s important to stay active and exercise regularly.
 It may not completely halt the progression of the disease, but it can help improve their quality of life.

 Although more research is needed, the evidence currently suggests that exercise can play an important role in preventing dementia and improving cognitive function in those who have already been diagnosed.